seanredmond/heniautos/docs/equations.rst

 ----------

-The results are a tuple of "collation" dicts, six in this case.
-Each collation has two parts, the equations and the partitions.
+The results are a tuple of :py:class:`Collation` objects, six in this case.
+Each :py:class:`Collation` has two parts, :py:attr:`equations` and :py:attr:`partitions`.
 The partitions are groups of lengths of months and prytanies.
-The equations are groups of equations solutions that go together given the related partitions.
+The equations are groups of :py:class:`Equation` objects that go together as solutions given the related partitions.

 The idea behind the partitions is that each equation is preceded by some number of months or prytanies of certain lengths, and later